acepor/acepor.github.io/_posts/2017-01-19-pandas-read.md

 {% endhighlight %}

-Combining them together, I can get the index of needed columns, and pass it to `usecols` options in `pandas.read_csv` function.
+Combining them together, we can get the index of needed columns, and pass it to `usecols` options in `pandas.read_csv` function.
 This simplifies the whole process.

 {% highlight python %}